MicrosoftDocs/sql-docs/docs/connect/jdbc/using-a-stored-procedure-with-output-parameters.md

 > [!NOTE]
 > For more information about the SQL escape sequences, see [Using SQL escape sequences](../../connect/jdbc/using-sql-escape-sequences.md).

-When you construct the `call` escape sequence, specify the OUT parameters by using the "?" (question mark) character.
+When you construct the `call` escape sequence, specify the OUT parameters by using the question mark (?) character.
 This character acts as a placeholder for the parameter values that is returned from the stored procedure.
 To specify a value for an OUT parameter, you must specify the data type of each parameter by using the [registerOutParameter](../../connect/jdbc/reference/registeroutparameter-method-sqlservercallablestatement.md) method of the SQLServerCallableStatement class before you run the stored procedure.

 The value that you specify for the OUT parameter in the registerOutParameter method must be one of the JDBC data types contained in java.sql.Types, which in turn maps to one of the native [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] data types.
 For more information about the JDBC and [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] data types, see [Understanding the JDBC Driver data types](../../connect/jdbc/understanding-the-jdbc-driver-data-types.md).